You won't want to miss the discussion on IMPROVING WORKFORCE DEVELOPMENT FOR YOU!

 Jamestown, NY 14701

-Chautauqua Works Youth Employment Program (YEP) is gearing up for 2024.
+Chautauqua Works Youth Employment Program (YEP) is gearing up for 2024/2025 Program.

 The Office of Temporary and Disability Assistance (OTDA) has provided local workforce development areas funding to establish a Youth Employment Program (YEP).
 YEP is an important platform which is intended to help reduce community gun violence and youth criminal justice involvement by providing year-round employment opportunities.
 These funds will support the establishment of a program which includes employment, education and/or career exploration opportunities for TANF-eligible youth from low-income households.
 This funding is further intended to support employment programs for youth at risk of gun violence as part of a statewide gun-violence reduction intervention model.